samtaufa/nomoa.bsd/src/monitoring/netflow/flow.flowviewer.md

 $flow_bin_directory      = "/usr/local/bin";
 $rrdtool_bin_directory   = "/usr/local/bin";

 $log_directory           = "/var/www/var/flowviewer/log";
 <!--(end)-->

+Make sure that the data and binary folders are correct for your configuration.
+The binaries on a regular install (using ports/packages) for OpenBSD should be as in the above.

 During the initial startup of the CGI scripts, they will attempt to create the relevant reporting paths.

-Otherwise, you can execute something like the below script to manually create those paths and set permissions where appropriate:
+You will need to ensure that all paths from the above are valid for your configuration.
+The below sample script creates paths for the above configuration set permissions where appropriate:

 <!--(block  | syntax("bash") )-->
 fviewdocs=/var/www/flowviewer
 fviewwork=/var/www/var/flowviewer
 for d in FlowGrapher FlowTracker FlowWorking; \
-    do mkdir -p $fviewdocs/$d/; chmod -R a=rwx $fviewwork/$d/; done
+    do mkdir -p $fviewdocs/$d/; chmod -R a=rwx $fviewdocs/$d/; done
 for d in names filters rrd exporter log; \
     do mkdir -p $fviewwork/$d/; chmod -R a=rwx $fviewwork/$d/; done
 <!--(end)-->